Purdue-SoCET/aihw-design-logs/Fall-2025/rafael-pinheiro/week8.md

 ## Next steps

-1. Finish the `frontend.sv` implementation before Friday's RTL freeze
+1. Finish the `frontend.sv` implementation before Friday's RTL freeze (done)
-2. Remove redundant rd/wr latches per Akshath's guidance and update `frontend`
+2. Remove redundant rd/wr latches per Akshath's guidance and update `frontend` (done)
 3. Update `scpad_if.vh` with a channel-selection comment/field and add test vectors that exercise the mutually‑exclusive path
 4. Start verification: write a minimal TB that toggles rd/wr channels (one at a time) and validates handshake and data paths